Submitted by on

 The National Institute of Standards and Technology (NIST) Special Publication 800-171, Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations, was published in June 2015.

-The controlled unclassified information requirements that NIST calls out in NIST 800-171 come from three previous publications:
+The controlled unclassified information requirements that NIST calls out in NIST SP 800-171 come from three previous publications:

 1. Federal Information Processing Standard (FIPS) Publication 200- Minimum Security Requirements for Federal Information and Information Systems.